lqinfdim/lqinfdim.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, there.
-I’m Qi Li, a CS PhD student of Tsinghua University.
-I also sever as research intern at HKUST-GZ.
-Previously, I obtained my master's degree of engineering from Tsinghua University in 2022.
-Before that, I got my bachelor's degree in engineering from Lanzhou University.
+Hello there!
+I'm Qi Li, a CS PhD student at Tsinghua University, where I also serve as a research intern at HKUST-GZ.
+I received my Master's degree in Engineering from Tsing University, and my Bachelor's degree in Engineering from Lanzhou University (LZU).

-My current research interests are efficient LLM, machine learning system for LLM, understanding deep learning (espically LLM) from both theoretical and empirical view.
-Any collaboration is welcomed, feel free to drop me an email.
+My research interests focus on:
+- Efficient algorithm for LLM: PEFT, Knowledge Editing
+- Post-training for LLM
+- Machine learning systems for LLM
+- Understanding LLM from both theoretical and empirical perspectives I'm always open to collaboration and discussion.
+Feel free to reach out via email!

 <!-- My research interests include efficient large language models  and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->